aflaxman/dp_2020_census/intro.md

 We used the recently released code, preprints, and data files to understand and quantify the error introduced by the E2E disclosure avoidance system when Census Bureau applied it to 1940 census data
-(for which the full data has previously been released) for a range of privacy loss budgets.
+(for which the individual-level data has previously been released [@ruggles2018ipums]) for a range of privacy loss budgets.
 We also developed an empirical measure of privacy loss and used it to compare the error and privacy of the new approach to that of a simple-random-sampling approach to